darktab/DreamEPG/README.md

 simpleEPG
 =========

-Dreambox and Vu+ boxes EPG for iOS
+Dreambox and Vu+ boxes EPG for iOS7

-This code compiles on Embarcadero Appmethod & Delphi XE5 (FireMonkey) and is primarily destined to run on iOS - However it should run on Android devices too (not tested).
+This code compiles on Embarcadero Appmethod & Delphi XE5/XE6 (FireMonkey) and is primarily destined to run on iOS7 - However it should run on Android devices too (not tested).

 CJ